icarus-0/Mini_project2_Video_captioning/README.md

-# author - Naman Singh Chandel
+# Author - Naman Singh Chandel

 Video captioning, the art of translating a video to generate a meaningful summary of the